commodity-js/commodity/packages/docs/docs/guides/basic-usage.md

 ## Performance: Eager vs Lazy Loading

-By default, Architype eagerly constructs all products in parallel when you call `assemble()`.
+By default, Typearch eagerly constructs all products in parallel when you call `assemble()`.
 This eliminates waterfall loading issues common in traditional DI systems.

 ### Eager Loading (Default)